As the market for buying parts & accessories grows, it makes sense that the ways to sell online will grow, too.

 Part & accessory catalogs are absolutely massive, so it’s nearly impossible to find a catalog that’s 100% error-free.
 But some eCommerce solutions have better data than others, and it can make a huge difference in your online success.

-Glitchy catalogs can lead to misunderstandings between you and your customer, for one.
+Glitchy catalogs can lead to misunderstandings between you and your customer.
 If something isn’t labeled properly, a customer may end up buying a part that isn’t what they need.

 But some catalogs are fixed in place, and users aren’t able to make changes.
 In this case, parts managers would have to estimate the shipping by hand and risk setting the wrong price.